Maceo Parker: Biography

 Parker's album Roots & Grooves with the WDR Big Band is a tribute to Ray Charles, whom Parker cites as one of his most important influences.
 The album won a Jammie for best Jazz Album in 2009.
 Parker followed this up with another collaboration with WDR Big Band in 2012 with the album Soul Classics.

-In October 2011, Parker was inducted in the North Carolina Music Hall of Fame.
+In October 2011, Parker was honored with induction into the North Carolina Music Hall of Fame.

 In July 2012, Parker was the recipient of a Lifetime Achievement Award from Victoires Du Jazz in Paris.
 He continues touring, headlining many jazz festivals in Europe and doing as many as 290 concerts a year.

 In May 2016, Parker received The North Carolina Heritage Award from his home state.

 Parker toured with the Ray Charles Orchestra and the Raelettes performing a tribute to Ray Charles at major festivals worldwide, including Monterey Jazz Festival in 2016 and Playboy Jazz Festival in 2019.